Shopify/polaris/polaris.shopify.com/content/design/layout/index.md

     ![An order card with an inset table followed by an apps card with a grid pattern made of different surfaces](/images/design/layout/layout-overview-01-space@2x.png)
 </Grid.Cell>
 <Grid.Cell columnSpan={{xs: 6, lg: 4}}>
-Grouping similar items together helps merchants understand which elements are related and make faster decisions.
+Grouping similar items together helps merchants understand which elements are related and helps them make faster decisions.
 </Grid.Cell>
 <Grid.Cell columnSpan={{xs: 6, lg: 4}}>
     <Do>